Projects / Residential

 Redfern House

-The embodied energy and cultural value of the original front form are retained in its heritage conservation area while internally, the front lower and upper bedrooms are renewed with improved amenity and storage with the front secondary rooms transformed to accommodate generous kitchen, dining and bathroom spaces.
+With the original front form, its embodied energy and cultural value are retained in its heritage conservation area while delicate restoration of its face-brick exterior, curved sandstone quoins, and filigree metal details enhance its street presence.
+Internally, the front lower and upper bedrooms are renewed with improved amenity and storage while the front secondary rooms are transformed to accommodate generous kitchen, dining and bathroom spaces.
 New staircases vastly improve circulation, and a new attic level is sensitively inserted within the original form to provide dedicated office space that is flexibly adapted as guest accommodation.

-It also incorporates thermally-efficient double glazing, and high levels of wall, slab, ceiling and roof insulation - while integrating hydronic in-slab heating, an electric instantaneous hot water system, underground water storage for house and garden re-use, and a PV solar system for on-site renewable energy production and battery storage.
+The home incorporates low carbon burnished concrete and low carbon cement boards, FSC-certified timbers throughout, thermally-efficient double glazing, high levels of wall, slab, ceiling and roof insulation, and long life-cycle terrazzo and brick overlays - while also integrating hydronic in-slab heating, an electric instantaneous hot water system, underground water storage for house and garden re-use, and a PV solar system for on-site renewable energy production and battery storage.

 Date: 2024 -